 2021 / 2022 This 6 day 2 x 1 hunting package includes 5 trophy fees and makes a great father and son or daughter safari.
 Or it can be just you and your hunting buddy doing some damage in Africa.
 For the hunter on a budget, this package is hard to beat.
 With a gemsbok, hartebeest, blesbok, springbok and warthog included in the price, you will return home with some great trophies at a affordable price.

 Rifle-Black Powder-Bow 1x1 ( 1 Hunter – 1 Guide) ONLY $1,500!!!

 This is an incredible value in African plains game hunting.
-With 5 full hunting days, a 4-star lodge, and trophy fees included for a gemsbok, springbok, warthog and a baboon for an unbelievable price, this is just one of the best deals on a beginner's safari that I have ever seen.
-You will hunt on 109,000 acres that is only 2 hours from Windhoek in the Khomas region.
+With 5 full hunting days, a 4-star lodge, and trophy fees included for a gemsbok, springbok, warthog, and a baboon for an unbelievable price, this is just one of the best deals on a beginner's safari that I have ever seen.
+You will hunt on 109,000 acres that are only 2 hours from Windhoek in the Khomas region.
 The terrain consists of mountains, valleys, and vast plains.

 Rifle-Black Powder Only 1x1 ( 1 Hunter – 1 Guide ) ONLY $4,700

 This hunt for trophy Greater Southern Kudu will take place on a 9,900 acre concession in the Soutpansberg Mountains in South Africa's Limpopo Province.
 The concession is known for producing some giant kudu, and the outfitter feels that he can get you a 55" plus kudu on a 10 day hunt.
 The lodge is 4 Star and I feel this is your best chance at taking a huge kudu in South Africa today!

 Bow or Rifle 1x1 ONLY $5,400 / HUNTER!

 2021 / 2022